-Plasma exchange is a treatment where your blood is filtered through a machine that removes the antibodies that are attacking your immune system.
+Plasma exchange (also called plasmapheresis) is a treatment where your blood is filtered through a machine that removes the antibodies that are attacking your immune system.

-This treatment is often used for people who have severe symptoms and need treatment in hospital.
+This treatment is often used for people who have severe symptoms and need treatment in the hospital.
 You start to feel the benefits very quickly, but they only last for a few weeks.